barnabycolby/grunt-html-compare/README.md

 ### Overview
 In your project's Gruntfile, add a section named `html_compare` to the data object passed into `grunt.initConfig()`.

+#### result
+Type: `function`

+You must provide a `result` parameter, which should be a function that takes a single boolean argument.
+The function will be invoked once the comparison result is known, with the first argument indicating the result (true if the files are the same, false otherwise).

 ```js
 grunt.initConfig({
   html_compare: {